Tyrrrz/YoutubeExplode/Readme.md

 > **Warning**:
 > While the `Url` property in the stream metadata can be used to access the underlying content, you need a series of carefully crafted HTTP requests in order to do so.
-> It's highly recommended to use `Videos.Streams.GetAsync(...)` or `Videos.Streams.DownloadAsync(...)` instead, as they will all the heavy lifting for you.
+> It's highly recommended to use `Videos.Streams.GetAsync(...)` or `Videos.Streams.DownloadAsync(...)` instead, as they will perform all the heavy lifting for you.

 #### Downloading closed captions